 Vet 40M -> Vet 50M +20%

 All senior women retain their unweighted ranking when moving through the vet ranks as they all start together.
-Junior riders are treated as senior for gridding purposes.
+Junior riders are treated as seniors for gridding purposes.

 This means that a youth rider who wins everything will not necessarily start their first senior race from the front as their last season’s results are weighted by -20%.
 In theory a senior male rider progressing to V40 would get a 20% boost.
 However, this does not mean they will get a head start if their weighted figure comes out at 120%.
 Sometimes life just doesn’t work like that.